Free decision tool

 Should you actually roll over your 401(k)?

 Every other rollover tool assumes you should roll.
-Sometimes you shouldn't — early-retirement access at age 55, employer stock tax breaks, an old plan with great fees and good index funds.
-We'll tell you honestly which path fits your situation.
+Sometimes you shouldn't — the old plan might give you penalty-free access before age 59½, or let you save thousands in taxes on company stock.
+We'll tell you honestly which path wins for your situation.

 When staying is the right move